Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Chicken Run 2

-The next film on the Aardman Anmation slate is a sequel to its most commercially successful movie.
+The next film on the Aardman Animation slate is a sequel to its most commercially successful movie.
 Chicken Run 2 is currently being made at its Bristol facilities, with Sam Fell (Flushed Away) directing.
 No release date has thus far been announced though.
-We’re guessing we might have to wait until 2021.
+Netflix now has the project.

 Following his return to the View Askewniverse with Jay & Silent Bob Reboot, Kevin Smith will soon focus his attention on the on-off-on again trilogy closer, Clerks III.
 Smith will write and direct, and the core cast from the first two films are set to return.
 Parts of the original Clerks III script ended up used in Jay & Silent Bob Reboot, and thus he’s started again from scratch.
-It might get moving in 2020.
+It shot in the summer of 2021, with Lionsgate picking up global release rights.

 Crazy Rich Asians 2 and 3